 The American Psychosocial Oncology Society (APOS) was formed in 1986 to bring together professionals working in the psychological, behavioral and social aspects of cancer.
-Its mission broadened in the early 2000s to network professionals from all disciplines working in psychosocial oncology: nurses, social workers, psychologists, counselors, clergy and psychiatrists.
-Five hundred psychosocial oncology professionals gather at APOS’ annual conference to share new research and clinical innovations.
+Its mission broadened in the early 2000s to network professionals from all disciplines working in psychosocial oncology.
+Over five hundred psychosocial oncology professionals gather at APOS’ annual conference to share new research and clinical innovations.
 The Psycho-Oncology journal was begun in 1992 to publish research specific to psychosocial oncology in one journal.

 -Read more about our Founding President, Jimmie C. Holland, MD.